-- Because of the stricter requirements for home equity loans, Quicken Loans recommends that potential borrowers maintain a DTI of 43% or lower.
+- Because of the stricter requirements for home equity loans, many lenders recommend that potential borrowers maintain a DTI of 43% or lower.

-- Veteran’s United does not impose a maximum DTI ratio for Veterans and military members.
-However, those with a DTI above 41% may encounter additional financial scrutiny.
+- The VA does not impose a maximum DTI ratio for Veterans and military members.
+However, those with a DTI above 41% may encounter additional financial scrutiny, depending on the lender.

-- Rocket Mortgage will not offer home equity loans to anyone with a DTI higher than 43%.
+- Some lenders will not offer home equity loans to anyone with a DTI higher than 43%.